npm-simplified/simplified/docs/user.md

 -- (string) `group`

 Optional.
-The name of the group assign to user.
+The name of the group assigned to user.

 -- (array) `group__in`

 Optional.
-An array of user group name assigned to users.
+An array of user group names assigned to users.

 -- (array) `group__not_in`

 Optional.
-An array of user group name where users is not a member of.
+An array of user group names where users is not a member of.

 -- (array) `within`
 Optional.
-An array of users ID where the return results are base at.
+An array of users ID where the return results must be within the list.

 -- (array) `not__within`

 Optional.
-An array of users ID that will be excluded in the query.
+An array or users ID where the return results must exclude the given list.

 -- (int) `page`

 Optional.
-The page number to base the return results at.
+The page number use to start the query at.

 -- (int) `perPage`

 Optional.
-Specify the number of users to return.
+Specifies the number of users to return in the query.

+-- (object) `meta`

+Optional.
+An object consist of user's metadata filters to match against the users.

 #### @returns:
 Returns an object containing the total number match found and an array of user object.